 Step 1 – Entry Requirements

 Applications are initially assessed to ensure that they meet the academic entry requirements outlined above.
-Applicants who do not meet the requirements will be informed by email and post.
+Applicants who do not meet the requirements will be informed by email.
 Successful applications will be passed to Step 2.

 Step 2 – Application and Portfolio Review